ThatsVie/atlas-nextjs/README.md

 - Learn to create multi-page react applications
 - Build a full stack react app that interacts with a database
 - Learn to integrate a login form into your application
+- Understand how to use client component, server components and server functions.
+- Implement a REST API in next.js
+- Understand how to use OAuth for authentication in nextjs
 ---

-### Task 0: Getting Started
+### Task 0: Getting Started-Full Stack React-Part 1

 ### **What I Did**